codingfatale/alecView/README.md

-## AlecVeiw
+## AlecView

-New to interviewing candiates for a job, AlecVeiw will help build skills to interview canidates.
+New to interviewing candiates for a job, AlecView will help build skills to interview canidates.

 AlecView is an application for employees who work in human resources and